Analysis: 'Horrific' bird losses touch every state

 Over the 71 years since then, like thousands of other longtime birders across the continent, Biggs has seen and helped document dramatic change.

-“You’re just not seeing thousands and thousands of birds anymore, and certainly not as often as you used to,” said Biggs of Sebring, Florida, owner of Florida Nature Tours.
+“You’re just not seeing thousands and thousands of birds anymore, and certainly not as often as you used to,” said Biggs of Sebring, Fla., owner of Florida Nature Tours.

 The results surprised even the study’s lead author, Ken Rosenberg, a Cornell University scientist who also holds a position with the American Bird Conservancy.